 Termination from the Program may occur when the Education Program Director becomes aware of one of the following:

 - Surrender of a teacher license in any jurisdiction for disciplinary reasons.

 - Documented academic dishonesty (Note this also includes course on-line postings and email communications with faculty and staff.
 Students are advised that their behavior while participating in the Program should exemplify the ethical behavior of a professional educator with respect to all communications.)

 Timeline for Completion

 A student who has not completed the Doctoral Program within five (5) years will be administratively withdrawn from the program and be required to apply for readmission.

-Students who have withdrawn from the program must reapply if they wish to continue their studies.
+Students who have been withdrawn from the program for any reason must reapply if they wish to continue their studies.
 The application procedures, academic policies, and program requirements that are in effect at the time of readmission will apply.
 Students who re-enroll following withdrawal will have their previous coursework evaluated for applicability to the existing academic requirements.
-Coursework that is more than three years old will not be accepted for credit in the program.
+Coursework that is more than five years old will not be accepted for credit in the program.
 Older courses that have been revised or eliminated from the program offerings will not be accepted upon re-admission.